13 min read

 💚 Why It Works

-The miraculous journey captures imagination while teaching about the importance of prayer and connecting to all the prophets who came before.
+The miraculous journey grabs the imagination.
+It teaches about the importance of prayer.
+And it connects to all the prophets who came before.

 How to Tell Islamic Stories in a Way That Sticks